nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

   - options:
     - adaption: set ABR rule
     - switch: set switch settings
-  - startIndex: sets the entry used for inializing the playback
+  - startIndex: sets the entry used htmlFor inializing the playback
 - 'switchStream' API:
   - use to switch between entries
   - new public events: 'onSwitchStreamInit', 'onSwitchStreamSuccess', 'onSwitchStreamAbort' and 'onSwitchStreamFail'